semagrow/kobe/operator/readme.md

 ## Kobe Benchmark operator in Kubernetes ##
 The kobe benchmark operator extends the kobe benchmarking tool so one can setup it easily in a cluster that runs kubernetes.
-It is a kubernetes operator that allows the user to define the benchmarkexperiment by applying a set of yaml files that desrcibe new kubernetes custom resources which are explained below.The kobe-operator will use those resources to create and mantain the necessary components in kubernetes without the user having to specifically define them.
+It is a kubernetes operator that allows the user to define the benchmark experiment by applying a set of yaml files that desrcibe new kubernetes custom resources .The kobe-operator will use those resources to create and mantain the necessary components in kubernetes without the user having to worry about them.

 ## Deployment of the operator in kubernetes##
 To build the operator go to operator/build and use the command 'docker build -t <operator-image-name>' .